Whirlpool-Programmer/Whirlpool-Programmer/README.md

 - Fun Fact: My birthday is on 18th July, That's the birthday of Intel!

+- When not pythoning, i am learning C++ or SQL or MASM or VBScript or i am studying..

 - And yeah, if you have come and visited this profile then check out my repositories too!